How to Work in the Gig Economy and Still Save Like a Corporate Lifer | Wealthsimple

 How to Work in the Gig Economy and Still Save Like a Corporate Lifer

-There are lots of things to recommend about the freelance lifestyle.
-But matching pension contributions and a regular pay cheque aren't among them.
+There are lots of things to recommend the freelance lifestyle.
+But matching retirement contributions and a regular paycheck aren't among them.
 Here's how to be the boss of your own money.

 Wealthsimple is a whole new kind of investing service.
 This is the latest installment of our “How To” series, where we lay out smart and easy-to-understand advice on navigating the financial world.

 So you’re self-employed.
 Congratulations!
 Now you can go to the gym at 3:30 p.m., when no one’s there.
-Braise a pork shoulder on Tuesday afternoon and actually make it to your child’s performance of “Primary Schoolers Sing the Lady Gaga Songbook.”
+Braise a pork shoulder on Tuesday afternoon and actually make it to your kid’s performance of “Third Graders Sing the Lady Gaga Songbook.”
 (You can also nap.
 Not that you'd ever do that.)
 As long as you can fight off the specter of loneliness by talking to the cat all day, there are many benefits to the gig economy.

 Retirement savings isn’t one of them.

 I should know.
-I’ve been working freelance for half a decade now, and while I certainly don’t miss the soul-crushing fluorescent lighting or the draining commute of my desk job, I sure as hell do miss that company pension.
+I’ve been working freelance for half a decade now, and while I certainly don’t miss the soul-crushing fluorescent lighting or the draining commute of my desk job, I sure as hell do miss that 401(k) match.

 It’s hard to be a financially responsible adult without a benefits department.